 The Indiana University Journal of Undergraduate Research (IUJUR) is a newly formed student organization supported by the Office of the Vice Provost of Undergraduate Education.
 It aims to create a student-run, faculty-mentored, annual undergraduate research publication for IUB's campus.

-The Graduate Research Journal is a multidisciplinary journal specifically for graduate students.
-The goal of the GRJ is to publish the best graduate work produced on Indiana University South Bend’s campus every year.
-We also provide opportunities for academic and professional experience through the peer review and editing process done by graduate students.
-As a multidisciplinary journal, participants will have the opportunity to engage with ideas and work outside of their fields, which will promote the exchange of perspectives among academic disciplines within the campus.
+As a multidisciplinary journal, participants have the opportunity to engage with ideas and work outside of their fields, which promotes the exchange of perspectives among academic disciplines within the campus.

 Inter-American Journal of Education for Democracy